top of page

 Meals and Eating: Desayuno to Cena

 The Spanish word for food, comida, doubles as the word for the main midday meal in Spain.
-That overlap confuses learners until they understand how meals are structured differently across the Spanish-speaking world.
+That overlap confuses learners until they understand how meals are structured differently across the Spanish speaking world.
+Mastering these meal terms is a key part of learning Spanish for food situations you'll encounter every day.

 Spain's Five Eating Occasions